Regulations relating to resource management in the petroleum activities

-If vessels conducting surveys are assisted by an escort vessel, this must play a passive role in relation to other users of the sea.
+Escort vessel assisting a vessel conducting geophysical surveys shall maintain a passive role in relation to other users of the sea.

 Requirement to have a fisheries expert on board vessels conducting seismic surveys

 Vessels that conduct geophysical surveys must have a fisheries expert on board when this is necessary out of consideration for fishery activities in the area.
-If there is any doubt, the Norwegian Petroleum Directorate will make the final decision.
+If there is any doubt, the Norwegian Petroleum Directorate, in consultation with the Directorate of Fisheries, will make the final decision.

 The fisheries expert should be present at the start-up meeting for the survey in order to provide information about anticipated fishery activity in the area of the survey.